Third-level student fees and charges

 How do I apply for free fees?

-There is no separate application for the Free Fees Initiative.
-Your eligibility will be assessed based on the information you give when applying for a college place (see ‘Free fees’ above).
+You don’t need to apply for the Free Fees Initiative.
+You are assessed for free fees based on the information you give when you apply for college (see ‘Free fees’ above).

 For information about fees, contact your chosen third-level educational institution.